TrendingTechnology/saga/readme.md

 Many of us realized how can we fix this without having to worry about this madness?
 One to take note here, when it comes to the web, everything is forced, there will be only one way to develop something for the web --- JavaScript.

-## What is leScript, exactly?
+## What is Nova, exactly?

-leScript is a language with a simple and succinct syntax like Ruby, the flexibility of F# and Scala, the discipline and performance of C# and Haskell, and the versatility of Python and JavaScript. leScript targets the JavaScript, Python and .NET runtimes, which means you can use leScript on mobile, desktop, the web, the cloud, the server, and more.
+Nova is a language with a simple and succinct syntax like Ruby, the flexibility of F# and Scala, the discipline and performance of C# and Haskell, and the versatility of Python and JavaScript.
+Nova targets the JavaScript and Python runtimes, which means you can use Nova on mobile, desktop, the web, the cloud, the server, and more.
 And always the latest, so you're never missing out.

 ## Roadmap

-This document serves as a quick and informative guide for existing JavaScript developers, and also as a cheat sheet to all (or most) of leScript's language features.
+This document serves as a quick and informative guide for existing JavaScript developers, and also as a cheat sheet to all (or most) of Nova's language features.
 Should you feel something needs to be corrected, feel free to make a pull request.
 I'm only a single person, so I'm looking forward to complete the documentation and language reference, so I can get started with coding the compiler.

 - [ ] Documentation & Wiki
 - [x] Syntax highlighting and theme (constantly being updated)